ingels11/academic-kickstart/content/home/covid.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 65  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

-title = "Projects"
+title = "COVID-19"
-subtitle = ""
+subtitle = "EERG’s Rapid Response to the COVID-19 Pandemic"

 [content]
   # Page type to display.
 E.g. project.